 In July 2012, FINRA initiated a dialogue with firms to better understand the conflicts of interest they face and the practices they use to manage those conflicts.
 This report discusses effective conflicts management practices that FINRA identified through this dialogue with firms.

-Protecting Senior Investors: Report of Examinations of Securities Firms Providing "Free Lunch" Sales Seminars (Joint Report by the Securities and Exchange Commission's Office of Compliance, Inspections and Examinations, The North American Securities Administrators' Association, and FINRA)
+Protecting Senior Investors: Report of Examination of Securities Firms Providing "Free Lunch" Sales Seminars

 This Report details regulators' findings following examinations of broker-dealers, investment advisers and other firms that offer so-called "free lunch" sales seminars aimed at seniors or investors nearing retirement age.
 The report highlights specific problem areas and suggests best practices for supervising sales seminar activities.